-Protesting in the same spot for 20 years
+Twenty years in the same spot: A victim's story

 Twice, his car suffered a flat tyre while parked near the embassy.
 "I cannot say who did it," says John.

 Now, though, he gets more support.
-Cars peep their horns.
+Cars beep their horns.
 Occasionally, people offer him cash.
 Does John - in some way - feel vindicated?

 "Of course, I'm glad," he says.
 "Many people thank me for what I'm doing.
 But I do it for myself."